Oskar2133123/cursor-ide-setup/README.md

 ## Conclusion

-By customizing Cursor IDE with a Thinking model, clear user rules, and a comprehensive project specs file, developers can significantly enhance their coding experience, making it more efficient and accurate.
+By thoughtfully configuring Cursor IDE—selecting a Thinking model, establishing clear User Rules, providing a comprehensive `project-specs.md`, and optionally integrating MCP servers—you empower the AI assistant to deliver precise, context-aware, and efficient code suggestions.
+Leveraging MCP further extends Cursor’s capabilities, enabling seamless connections to external resources and specialized debugging tools, thus enhancing your overall development experience.

+Continuing to explore these advanced features will help you unlock the full potential of Cursor IDE, making it an indispensable part of your development toolkit.